DARIAH-DE/TopicsExplorer/README.md

 > If you are on a Mac and get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
 The error message will still appear, but you will be given an option to run the file anyway. **You will have to do this for two executables**.
 First, “topics-explorer-webengine” in the folder `resources/webengine`, afterwards “DARIAH Topics Explorer”.

 > With the release of macOS 10.15 Catalina, Apple has introduced new security features which result in issues with starting the TopicsExplorer.
-As a temporary workaraound follow the instructions below to install the application from source.
+As a temporary workaround follow the instructions below to install the application from source.
 (You need Python 3.6)

 ### You can also use the source code (if you are not on Windows):